The anti-diagonal filtration: reduced theory and applications: APPLICATIONS AND COMPUTATIONS

 \subsection{The left-handed trefoil and the lens space $L(3,1)$}

 Let $K$ be the left-handed trefoil, viewed as the plat closure of the braid $\sigma_{2}^{3} \in \B{4}$.
-This braid was studied in \cite{et:R}, and the fork diagram shown there is reducible.
-We can omit the pair $\alpha_{2},\beta_{2}$ from the fork diagram and obtain via Proposition \ref{prop:DBCred} an admissible Heegaard diagram for $L(3,1)$ of genus 1; this diagram can be seen in Figure \ref{fig:exhdred}.
+This braid was studied in Section 3.2 of \cite{et:R}, and the fork diagram shown there is reducible.
+We can omit the pair $\alpha_{2},\beta_{2}$ from that fork diagram and obtain via Proposition \ref{prop:DBCred} an admissible Heegaard diagram for $L(3,1)$ of genus 1; this diagram can be seen in Figure \ref{fig:exhdred}.
 Let the generators be labelled from left to right as $t', t, \text{ and } x_{1}$

 The set of reduced Bigelow generators is $\red{\G} = \{ t, t', x_{1} \}$, and one can verify that all elements occupy the level $\red{R} = 1.$ In this case $\widehat{\del} \equiv 0$, and indeed we see evidence of $\rho$-degeneracy (which was already found in \cite{et:R}).
 Thus $\red{R}$ provides an absolute Maslov grading on the group $\widehat{HF}\left(L(3,1); \Zcaltwo\right)$, and